 4. Poor Project Planning

 Digital transformation requires robust planning.
-If your team decides to wing it instead, they could miscalculate several key parts of the implementation, including:
+If your team decides to “wing it,” you could miscalculate several key parts of the project, including:

 • The overall scope of the project